palamedes/rsow/app/views/documents/post/livable-wages-unreasonable-expectations.md

 published: true
 sitemap: true
 type: post
-title: "Livable Wages and Unreasonable Client Expectations"
+title: Livable Wages and Unreasonable Client Expectations
 excerpt:  "I work in an industry that demands highly skilled laborers but are constantly bombarded by accusations of greed or people that scoff as the costs.
 Plumbers make more!"
 layout: post
 tags: